jerhsiao/eeg-music-studies-visualization/README.md

 **Sorting & Organization**: Change result order using the Sort dropdown, with options for chronological, participant count, and passage length sorting that intelligently handles missing data.

+**Testing**: `dataProcessing.test.js` tests data processing and normalization from the CSV to what the user sees on screen.
+It ensures that data is correctly mapped, processed, and standardized.

+**Adding to Database**: If you would like to add studies to the database, check out DataInputGuidelines.md on instructions for standard language, structure, and validating the data format.

 ## Database Statistics

 - **Total Entries**: 197 experimental conditions